When Can You Start Working Out After Giving Birth?

 When you first start to exercise post-pregnancy, you may find that your body feels very different than it did before pregnancy.
 Start with kegel exercises and short walks — even 10 minutes of walking is a great way to start out!

-Listen carefully to your body and only increase the volume and duration as you start to feel physically fitter and stronger.
+Listen closely to your body during this postpartum period and only increase the volume and duration as you start to feel physically fitter and stronger.

 Follow a progressive program

-If you don’t know where to start with rebuilding your fitness after giving birth, try following a program designed for postpartum women that will give you the guidance that you need.
+If you don’t know where to start with rebuilding your fitness after giving birth, try following a program designed with postpartum women in mind.
+This is the best way to find workouts that will include the right movements for your body and give you the guidance that you need.

-There are two post-pregnancy programs available in the Sweat app and both take a gradual approach to help strengthen your body, focusing on the common concerns women face after pregnancy.
+There are multiple post-pregnancy programs available in the Sweat app from Kayla Itsines, Kelsey Wells, Britany Williams and Sarah Smith - all of which take a gradual approach to help strengthen your body while focusing on the common concerns women face after pregnancy.

 When Can I Start Exercising After Giving Birth? - Picture Panel 3 - Desktop